 “Muhsin”, Shamsiyya (not a real name) called my attention.
 I answered, and listened.
 “Come and marry me”, She finished, retorting my allegation that she was still unmarried not because she lacks suitors, but for her being too choosy.
-It was later that I pondered on our lengthy conversation and realized that I was wrong.
+It was later that I pondered on our lengthy conversation and realised that I was wrong.
 Many men are afraid of successful women like her.
-She is from a wealthy family, has two degrees and works with an international organization.
+She is from a wealthy family, has two degrees and works with an international organisation.
 She also confided to me that she could not stretch the cultural perception and norms to seriously ask anyone to marry her.
-She would rather continue to wait for Allah’s choice.
+She would instead continue to wait for Allah’s choice.
 I was left in a daze.

 I came back home, sat down and ruminated over our chit-chat.
-I then recalled Dr. Muhammad Tahar Adamu aka Baba Impossible’s lecture back in our freshman year in the university.
+I then recalled Dr Muhammad Tahar Adamu aka Baba Impossible’s lecture back in our freshman year in the university.
 He one-day spent many minutes of his period admonishing the ladies in the class on relationship and marriage issues.
 He was upfront, as usual of him, while warning them that they should accept any marriage offer from any serious-minded suitor even during their studies.
 Once they finish, their certificate intimidates prospective husbands.
 The irony, which he also stressed on, is that: without the so-called Western education, they lack much value, at least in some instance.
 Baba Impossible cannot be more correct, for I have witnessed several such cases.

 Mardiyya (not a real name) is a girl from a poor family.
 Both her immediate elder and younger sisters are married, while she is not.
-As could be expected in a traditional setting, pressure is mounting on her that she should bring forth a suitor.
+As could be expected in a traditional setting, the pressure is mounting on her that she should bring forth a suitor.
 But fact be said, there is little or nothing she can do save to respond to whosoever comes and says he loves her.
 A few months ago, she nearly fell into the trap of two different men: a young, posh guy who borrows cars to come to her house, and a man who is old enough to be her father.
 At the initial stage of the latter’s courtship, he told her that she was voluptuous.
-After hearing about that, her sister cautioned her seriously and told her to be extra alert.
+After hearing about that, her sister cautioned her earnestly and told her to be extra alert.
 He alas, the next day, attempted to grope her in the name of love, and that was the end of it.

-I yet, again, know another woman who succumbed to such a pressure.
+I yet, again, know another woman who succumbed to such pressure.
 Bilki (not a real name) got married to a man she barely knew.
 They now have 8 children, but the marriage cannot survive.
 He divorced her for the third time a few weeks ago.
-She is left with all the kids, majority of whom are girls.
+She is left with all the kids, a majority of whom are girls.
 But for her brothers’ assistance and support, she would have to beg or do other menial or illicit work to look after the kids.
 The ex-husband gives her nothing, absolutely nothing.

 Let us join hands to value our girl-child and women in general.
 They are the veins of mankind.
 Respect your wife.
 Support the education – both religious and modern – of your daughters and wards, sisters and wives.
 Talk to them.
 Often, we don’t talk to our wives, sisters and daughters.
 We talk more to our female friends, cousins, etc. Yes, some talk with their wives but very rarely their sisters.
 Women need our attention, assistance and much more.
 Give them that, especially money, for they need it for consumables, cosmetics, etc. Leave no room for her to beg, or quickly accept a gift from, her boyfriend.
 That gives more rooms for other things.